Induced phase transitions and spontaneous symmetry breaking based on the renormalized Ginzburg-Landau theory: The renormalized Ginzburg-Landau theory

-Now, let us consider the special case of one dimension (d = 1) related to the following equation:
+Now, let us consider the special case of one dimension ($d$ = 1) related to the following equation:

-The equation presented in Eq.
-(11) outlines a self-consistent condition related to the renormalized quadratic coefficient $r(d = 1, T)$.
+The equation presented in Eq.~\eqref{eq11} outlines a self-consistent condition related to the renormalized quadratic coefficient $r(d = 1, T)$.
 A detailed mathematical analysis of this equation reveals that $r(d = 1, T)$ is complex and consistently positive, regardless of the temperature.
 It is computed using typical numerical parameters and is represented by the dashed curve in Fig. 3, illustrating its behavior.
 At very low temperatures, $r(d = 1, T)$ exhibits temperature-independent behavior and asymptotically approaches zero.
-As a result, for $d = 1$, symmetry cannot be broken, indicating that $\phi = 0$ is the absolute minimum of the renormalized potential $H_{L}[\phi] = \frac{r(d = 1, T)}{2}\phi^2 + \frac{b}{4}\phi^4$.
+As a result, for $d$ = 1, symmetry cannot be broken, indicating that $\phi = 0$ is the absolute minimum of the renormalized potential $H_{L}[\phi] = \frac{r(d = 1, T)}{2}\phi^2 + \frac{b}{4}\phi^4$.
 This corresponds to a point that is invariant under the symmetry.
 To explore the new contributions, we make a qualitative comparison between the results obtained for standard and renormalized models, focusing primarily on the quantities $r(d = 1, T)$ and $r_0(T - T_c)$ following the contribution of the correction term $\Omega_{1D}(T)$.
 The results of this comparison are also shown in Fig. 3.
 From this analysis, we can conclude that long-range order due to the breaking of continuous symmetry is absent in the renormalized Landau theory for one-dimensional systems.

-The Keumo-Landau quadratic coefficients still cancel out at a finite transition temperature given by $r(d, T)$ = 0 (except for one-dimensional systems), but the critical behavior is qualitatively and quantitatively modified.
+It is important to precise that, the obtained renormalized quadratic coefficients still cancel out at a finite transition temperature given by $r(d, T)$ = 0 (except for one-dimensional systems), but the critical behavior is qualitatively and quantitatively modified.
 However, the transition temperature is no longer monotonic because it depends on the system's dimensionality.